 Lexicon Pharma shares plummet after FDA denies appeal against drug rejection

-Dec 2 (Reuters) - Shares of Lexicon Pharmaceuticals Inc LXRX.O plunged 40% on Monday after the company's appeal to the U.S. health regulator's rejection of its add-on treatment for type 1 diabetes patients was denied.
+Dec 2 (Reuters) - The U.S. FDA denied Lexicon Pharmaceuticals Inc's LXRX.O appeal against the rejection of its add-on treatment for type 1 diabetes, marking the company's third major setback this year and sending its shares plunging 18% on Monday.

-The FDA declined to approve the drug, sotagliflozin, which was co-developed with Sanofi SA SASY.PA, earlier this year after a panel of outside experts failed to reach a consensus if the drug should be approved as an add-on to insulin therapy.

-Concerns of risk of diabetic ketoacidosis (DKA) were raised by the panel members in January, leaving them divided over whether the treatment's benefits outweighed the risks.
+"We do not yet know what the FDA wants to see," she said, noting the health agency has not yet approved any SGLT inhibitors, the class of medicines Zynquista belongs to, for type 1 diabetes.

+The U.S. Food and Drug Administration in March declined to approve Zynquista, two months after a panel of independent advisers to the health regulator raised concerns of the risk of a complication called diabetic ketoacidosis (DKA).

-DKA, an inherent complication associated with type 1 diabetes, is a life-threatening condition in which a certain type of acid, called ketones, build up when the body starts to use fat instead of glucose as a source of energy.
+DKA is a life-threatening condition wherein a certain type of acid, called ketones, builds up when the body starts to use fat instead of glucose as a source of energy.

-Sotagliflozin works by inhibiting the proteins SGLT1 and SGLT2 to help regulate blood glucose levels and reduce the risk of weight gain.
+Separately, an FDA advisory panel in November voted against the use of a type 1 diabetes drug from Eli Lilly and Co LLY.N and Boehringer Ingelheim as an add-on to insulin, calling out the risk of DKA.

+Sanofi terminated its partnership with Lexicon in July, following the results of late-stage studies testing Zynquista in patients with type 2 diabetes.

 (Reporting by Trisha Roy in Bengaluru; Editing by Shinjini Ganguli)